FACES-for-Autism/nc-autism-resources/README.md

 ## Components

+### ResourceCard.vue

+This component provides a view of the field data for a resource.

 ### TheDataTable.vue

 This component provides a simple table view of the data loaded into the application.
+Currently this component is only relevant for testing purposes.

 ## Project setup